oraclechinaappdev/CloudNative_Mobile/Integrations/README.md

 ### Introduction ###
 This lab is part of the APAC Cloud Test Drive and is the third lab about connecting and integrating CRM application rapidly.
-This section describes integrating applications via Oracle Integration Cloud Service simply by web-based dashboard.
+This section describes integrating applications via Oracle Integration Cloud Service simply using web-based dashboard.

 #### About the Exercise Today ####